Skip to content

 Get Started

 Velr is a lightweight embedded graph database written in Rust, designed for edge systems, agent memory, and modern data-science workflows.
-It unifies openCypher graphs, SQL, vectors, and time-series on top of SQLite, with a tiny footprint and seamless integration into Python and Rust applications.
+It unifies openCypher graphs and SQL on top of SQLite, with a tiny footprint and seamless integration into Python and Rust applications.

 Shell (CLI)